How to Get Roaches Out of Your Microwave

 Combat Max 12 Month Roach Killing Bait, Small Roach Bait Station,...

-In many cases, prevention is better than cure, so couple the above solutions along with following preventive measures to get the best results.
+Prevention is usually cure, so couple the above solutions along with following preventive measures to get the best results.

 • Regularly clean the microwave and its surroundings.